rastarecords3/odin_js_projects/README.md

 Functional game of 5 rounds, basic logic working, input validation missing.
 The game is played in the console, and is called with: playgame()

+18/10/25
+Rock Paper Scissors UI feature added, using buttons rather than console to play game